 Treatment for mental health challenges comes in many forms, including outpatient care.
 A gradual step down from inpatient treatment, an outpatient program provides increased freedom and flexibility while still maintaining a rigorous course of care that can provide support and stability during a difficult time.
 During outpatient treatment, participants do not have to live in a residential setting and are permitted to attend therapy sessions and programming from home or in a designated sober living house to ensure safe choices.

-At the Florida House Experience, we are committed to helping the members of our community, no matter where they are on their personal journey.
+At FHE Health, we are committed to helping the members of our community, no matter where they are on their personal journey.
 Our outpatient programs are intended to help those living with mental illness to manage side effects, receive medical treatment and take strides toward a healthy, happy way of life.

 Choosing a Course of Care